-EXAMINING BOARD: CCEA | LENGTH OF COURSE: 1 or 2 Years
+LENGTH OF COURSE: 1 or 2 Years EXAMINING BOARD: CCEA

-Course Content · · AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: The French language The French language The topic of Relationships The topic of Young People in Society The topic of Culture and Lifestyle The topic of Our Place in a Changing World • The literary text L'Étranger • The literary text Les Mains Sales
+Course Content The state of the s AS Level A2 Level In the AS units, you will study: In the A2 units, you will study: The French language The French language The topic of Relationships The topic of Young People in Society The topic of Culture and Lifestyle The topic of Our Place in a Changing World The literary text L'Étranger The literary text Les Mains Sales

-The literary text L'Etranger • The literary text Les Mains Sales Assessment AS Level (AS: 40% of A Level) A2 Level (A2: 60% of A Level) EXAMINATION: EXAMINATION: AS 1: Speaking A2 1: Speaking Question 1: students give a presentation based on an AS Question 1: students introduce and discuss one individual Level theme related to an aspect of a French-speaking research project based on Belgium. country or community (approximately 3 minutes). (approximately 6 minutes).
+• The literary text L'Étranger • The literary text Les Mains Sales Assessment AS Level (AS: 40% of A Level) A2 Level (A2: 60% of A Level) EXAMINATION: EXAMINATION: AS 1: Speaking A2 1: Speaking Question 1: students give a presentation based on an AS Question 1: students introduce and discuss one individual

+Level theme related to an aspect of a French-speaking country or community (approximately 3 minutes).
 Question 2: conversation (approximately 8 minutes).

-Question 2: conversation (approximately 9 minutes).
-Total time: 15 minutes Total time: 11 minutes Weighting: 18% of A Level Weighting: 30% of AS Level (12% of A Level) A2 2: Listening (A) and Reading (B) AS 2: Listoning (A) Panding (B) and Use of Language (C)
+Total time: 11 minutes

+Weighting: 30% of AS Level (12% of A Level)